 z**a,t=1-xa,t- izia,t (3)

-In equation (1) – (3), the term τ reflects the inherent confounding between time t and age a such that the above system is only simple to solve under conditions by which λa,t is expressed as independent of either time t or age a.
+In equation (1) – (3), the term τ reflects the inherent confounding between time t and age a.
 Following Cummings et al. 20092, we first estimate a time-varying, annual FOI for our Cambodian dengue system, then later add in variation by age class shared across all years and provinces in the dataset.

-Cummings et al. 20092 build on above to solve a piece-wise solution whereby they estimate an annual mean FOI (λ) per serotype (because the available data are not serotype-specific, serotype-specific FOIs, λi, cannot be distinguished).
+Cummings et al. 20092 discretized the above, creating a piece-wise solution whereby they estimate an annual mean FOI (λ) representative for all serotypes (because the available data are not serotype-specific, serotype-specific FOIs, λi, cannot be distinguished).
 Following Cummings et al. 20092, the integrand in equation 1 can be reformulated as:

-0aiλia-τ,t-τdτ= 0aNiλa-τ,t-τDa,t (4)
+0aiλia-τ,t-τdτ= 0aNiλa-τ,t-τ∆τ (4)

-where Ni corresponds to the number of circulating dengue serotypes in the system and Da,t corresponds to the duration of time acted on by each λa-τ,t-τ, here, for simplicity, always held constant at one year.
+where Ni corresponds to the number of circulating dengue serotypes in the system and ∆ Da,t corresponds to the duration of time acted on by each λa-τ,t-τ, here, for simplicity, always held constant at one year.

 Following on above, the second integrand in equation 2 can also be reformulated as:

-0aλia-τ,t-τdτ=0aλa-τ,t-τDa,t (5)
+0aλia-τ,t-τdτ=0aλa-τ,t-τ∆τ (5)

-where, again, Da,t corresponds to the duration of time acted on by each λa-τ,t-τ, here held at one year.
+where, again, ∆τ corresponds to the duration of time acted on by each λa-τ,t-τ, here held at one year.

 We first followed Cummings et al. 20092 to fit the above model to our dataset, estimating 40 λt-τ, one for each year from 1981-2020, beginning in the birth year (1981) of the oldest individual (22 years) in the first year (2002) of the dataset and extending through the last year of data.
 Again, following Cummings et al. 20092, we subsequently estimated 40 λt-τ paired with 10 age-specific variations on the annual λt-τ which were shared across all provinces and years.